lcmortech/manga-tracker/README.md

 # manga-tracker
-A quick and easy way for me to keep up with the manga I read
+A quick and easy way for me to keep up with the manga I read.